ets-labs/python-dependency-injector/README.rst

   injector) the responsibility of providing its dependencies - object **B** (the service).
 + The client doesn't know how to create the service, it knows only interface of service.
-+ The service doesn't know that it is used by the client.
+The service doesn't know that it is used by the client.
-+ The dependency injector knows how to create the client.
-+ The dependency injector knows how to create the service.
-+ The dependency injector knows that the client depends on the service.
-+ The dependency injector knows how to inject the service into the client.
++ The dependency injector knows how to create the client and the service, it also knows that the client depends on the service, and knows how to inject the service into the client.
-+ The client knows nothing about the dependency injector.
-+ The service knows nothing about the dependency injector.
++ The client and the service know nothing about the dependency injector.

+Dependency injection pattern provides next advantages:

++ Control on application structure.
++ Decreased coupling between application components.
++ Increased code reusability.
++ Increased testability.
++ Increased maintainability.
++ Reconfiguration of system without rebuilding.

 Next two examples demonstrate refactoring of a small piece of code to dependency injection pattern: